lsdage/minimal-linux-script/README.md

 The goal of this fork is to have USB 3 support in order to make a miniature system with DD for backups.

 The script uses **Linux kernel 4.17.9**, **BusyBox 1.29.1** and **Syslinux 6.03**.
 The source bundles are downloaded and compiled automatically.
+This version uses all available CPU cores to compile the Kernel and Busybox.

 On [Ubuntu](http://ubuntu.com), the following command should resolve all build dependencies: